softeng-feup/open-cx-jakepaulers/docs/Report.md

 *  **Description**.
 This use case exists so conference hosts can delete questions that are not relevant to the topic at hand.

 *  **Preconditions and Postconditions**.
-In order to delete a question, the host must be loggen in.
+In order to delete a question, the host must be logged in.
 In the end, the selected question will be removed.

 *  **Normal Flow**.
 	1. The host chooses a question.